Ebaka716/designSystem/memory-bank/activeContext.md

 - Prop names in custom components should avoid conflicts with standard HTML attributes (`cardTitle`, `cardContent`).
 - `testing/page.tsx` has become too large and needs refactoring into sub-pages for better maintainability.
 - The refactor will involve creating a shared `layout.tsx` and separate `page.tsx` files for each component section.
+- The testing sandbox (`/testing`) will use a shared `layout.tsx` for the main frame and navigation, with individual component examples isolated in sub-route `page.tsx` files.

 ## Patterns & Preferences
 - Following shadcn/ui conventions (`cn` utility, `cva` for variants).